python/psf-docs/_docs/faq.rst

 it is the one conference the PSF has an officer assigned to, controls the budget of and provides oversight of.

+This means that the PSF assumes all losses and gains from the conference - it can really make or break the PSF as a whole should a bad year occur, or it can allow the PSF to greatly increase developer and other grants it issues in a good year.
+In many ways, it is the single biggest fundraiser the PSF has every year.

 See also:
   * `PyCon - Everybody Pays`_
   * `PyCon 2012 Sponsorship — Making the case for sponsorship.`_